Medicare covers many of the costs associated with the diagnosis and treatment of liver cancer. A person may have some out-of-pocket expenses, however.

 If a person receives a diagnosis of liver cancer, the inpatient coverage from Medicare Part A includes medically necessary hospital admissions, skilled nursing facility stays, hospice care, and required prescription drugs.

 It also covers home health care services, such as physical therapy, occupational therapy, or skilled nursing care at home.

 Medicare Part A may also cover some of the costs of clinical research studies if a person wishes to join one.

-Part A coverage extends to medically necessary surgeries that are part of the standard care for liver cancer, including a partial hepatectomy or liver transplant.
+Part A coverage extends to medically necessary surgeries that are part of the standard care for liver cancer, including a

 A partial hepatectomy involves removing part of the liver.
 However, doctors only offer this procedure to people with: